-Gonzaga's graduate programs, including the Philsophy M.A. program, use an online application process.
+Gonzaga's graduate programs, including the Philosophy M.A. program, use an online application process.
 The online application can be found here.
 Information to help you prepare your application is on this page.

 Deadlines: The Philosophy M.A. program has a rolling admission policy which allows applications at any time during the year.
-To ensure consideration for fall admission and award of the Graduate Assistantship, applications must be complete by July 15 of each year (though we are sometimes able to process late applications).
+To ensure consideration for fall admission, applications should be complete by July 15 of each year (though we are sometimes able to process late applications).
 The priority deadline for financial aid packages is March 15; financial aid applications will be accepted after that date until all aid has been awarded.